 Digital cinema is above all a concept, a complete system, covering the entire movie production chain from the acquisition with digital cameras to post-production to distribution to exhibition, all with bits and bytes instead of 35mm reels.

 Each of these functions needs specific equipment.
-The post houses require a very large storage to be able to create the various versions with different soundtracks, subtitles and PG ratings.
+The post houses require extensive storage to be able to create the various versions with different soundtracks, subtitles, and PG ratings.

-The exhibitors have a large range of requirements for small 50 seat rooms to large 80 feet wide screens.
+The exhibitors have an extensive range of requirements for small 50 seat rooms to large 80 feet wide screens.

-All the square boxes in the figure are interconnected (or networked) computers but the hardware, software, storage size, and CPU power are completely different from one location to the other.
+All the square boxes in the figure are interconnected (or networked) computers, but the hardware, software, storage size, and CPU power are entirely different from one location to the other.

 The only way to optimize this digital cinema network is to think globally while acting locally to optimize each node in the chain.